 As stated above, the pollutant of concern for this TMDL is sediment from landuse runoff and inchannel processes.
 The LA includes the contributions from the channel and surface runoff from the watershed.
 The MOS for this TMDL is implicit and derived from the conservative assumptions incorporated into this methodology.
-This TMDL, expressed as an acceptable range of sediment yields, is the same for the WLA, LA, and TMDL.
-For load TMDLs the WLA and LA are summed to calculate the TMDL.
-Because this TMDL is expressed as a yield, as long as all activities, permitted or unpermitted, meet the same yield as shown in Table 4, the TMDL yield will be met, regardless of the relative load contribution.
+This TMDL is given in Table 14.